zadykian/postgres-marula/docs/autovacuum-tuning-design.md

 ## bloat factor analysis

-Tuning of parameters mentioned below is based on statistic values of average bloat fraction of all tables and indexes in database server.
+Tuning of some parameters mentioned below is based on statistic values of average bloat fraction of all tables and indexes in database server.
 Analysis consists of several steps:

 1. Background periodic logging of average bloat factor into system storage table.